btskinner/btskinner.github.io/README.md

 Below are the steps I use to update and publish my site.
-Since I want a dynamic site that incorporates, for example, javascript visualizations, it's a little more complicated than just pushing to the main branch.
+Since I want a dynamic site that incorporates, for example, javascript visualizations, it's a little more complicated than just pushing to the master branch.
 This is the solution I cobbled together using tips from others who've had the same issues.
 I started this site a few years ago and it's possible that there are better solutions now, but this works for me.

-1. Have two branches: *source* and *main*
+1. Have two branches: *source* and *master*
    - *source* holds the core files used to build the site
-   - *main* holds the built website files / serves the site
+   - *master* holds the built website files / serves the site
 2. When updating, make local changes on my machine in the *source* branch
    - use `./_fixbib.sh ./bibliography/<my_citation_bib_file>.bib` to clean up